This website tells you about the support that we will provide in Nottingham for you as a care leaver.

 Just because you are leaving care or have already left care, we have not stopped caring about you.
 We want to make sure that you feel supported and know where and who to go to for advice and help when you need it.

+This Local Offer has been produced to give you, as a care leaver, an idea of what services Nottingham City Council provides.
 It has been written with the aim of outlining exactly what you can expect from our organisation: expectations against which we, as a council, can be held to account.

 The need for a Local Offer comes from the introduction of the Children and Social Work Act 2017, which basically says that we, the City Council, has to publish information about the services we provide to you and what is available from others.
 We feel, in Nottingham, that our extended Local Offer should be more than that.
 This website therefore, builds upon the requirements to provide you with detailed overview of exactly what we offer and how we will deliver it, as well as other information about services.
 Our aim is to identify and promote what is working well in your life, while exploring concerns, assessing the impact of these and planning what to do in partnership with you.